 Windows fog up because there is a temperature difference between the inside and outside of the car.
 The cooler and dryer side cools the windowpane down.
 When the warmer humid side touches the chilled window it makes fog!

-Essentially condensation builds up when the liquid contained in the warmer air cools to the cold dry air temperature (or the warmer airdrops to the dew point; air creates dew!).
+Essentially condensation builds up when the liquid contained in the hot air cools to the cool dry air temperature (or the warmer airdrops to the dew point; air creates dew!).

 Windshield Preparation Kills Window Condensation

-Use a product like Anti-Fog on the inside of your windows.
-It is basically a wax type product that is very slippery so water droplets cannot stick to it.
+Use a product like Anti-Fog on the inside of your car windows.
+It is basically a wax-type product that is very slippery so water droplets cannot stick to it.
 Anti-Fog goes on clear and is undetectable when driving.
 It usually lasts days or weeks but it provides amazing results when used properly.

 Why Does My Windshield Fog Up On The Inside In Cold Weather?

 When it is cold outside and your car is fogging up you will want to turn the heat on.
-The cold dry outside air cools the windows.
-When the more humid and warmer inside air touches the cooled windows it makes the windows fog inside (condensation build-up).
+The cool air cools the windows.
+When the more humid air that is warmer inside touches the cooled windows it makes window fog (condensation build-up).

 There are some things you can do:

 - Crack the windows and blast the heat.
-It will make the car comfortable while letting the cool dryer outside air in for the stuffy inside air.
+It will make the car comfortable while letting the cool air in for the stuffy inside air.

-- With the windows rolled up blast the heat for a few seconds until fully hot.
+- With the windows rolled up blast the heat for a few seconds until it’s fully hot air.
 Turn on the defrost setting.
-If nothing happens switch to A/C and let it pull the heat away from the windows.
+If nothing happens switch to the air conditioner and let it pull the heat away from the windows.
 Turn off recirculation and let it sit like that for a bit.

 - If your car is a bit older and the defrost doesn’t work too well you can use a rag to wipe the windshield to get rid of the majority of the moisture then try one of the two tactics.

-When you’re in a warmer climate or summer is here you will undoubtedly blast the A/C. Your car will be hot and it’s comfortable for no one.
-But now there is fog outside the windshield?
+When you’re in a warmer climate or summer is here you will undoubtedly blast the air conditioner.
+Your car will be hot and it’s comfortable for no one.
+But now there is windshield fog on the outside?
 What the hell?
 What can I do now?